 - Radiologic Technician

 1. EKG/ECG Technician

-An electrocardiograph (EKG/ECG) technician can often be found in the Cardiology Department.
+An electrocardiograph (EKG/ECG) technician can often be found in the cardiology department.
 They collect patient data pertaining to heart rates and impulses.
-They will work closely with a physician on matters regarding to the function of the heart of a patient.
+They will work closely with a physician on matters regarding the function of the heart of a patient.
 They collect patient data pertaining to heart rates and impulses.